mberaha/mberaha.github.io/_pages/about.md

 ---
 permalink: /
-title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: ""
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
 Hi there!
 I am a first year PhD researcher at the Math.
-Department at Politecnico di Milano.
+Department at Politecnico di Milano, where I work under the supervision of professor Alessandra Guglielmi.

 Before that, I was a Data Scientist at [Indigo AI][1] developing cool NLP stuff to produce smarter chatbots.